Code-Institute-Submissions/story-chain/README.md

 User story: As a user, I want to be able to change my username and password.

 - After a user has had an successful login, he is directed to his profile page.
-There they see three buttons 'Change username', 'Change password' and 'delete account'.
+There they see three buttons 'Change username', 'Change password' and 'Delete account'.
 The 'change username' button opens a small form that asks the user to enter a new username.

 This username is then checked against existing usernames in the database and gives appropriate feedback.
+The old user is logged out and is asked to log in with the new username.
 Unfortunately, all content added by this user under his old username, will no longer be accessible with the new username.
 This needs a fix.
 See [Known issues](#known-issues)

 - After a user has had an successful login, he is directed to his profile page.
 There he can click the 'Change password' button.